Search icon

 What fencing or other structures are proposed to mitigate access to neighbouring properties from the school?

-Our proposal would enhance security for the campus and neighbouring properties through installation of a 1.8-metre-high gate to secure the boundary along the right of way and security screening between residential properties and the campus.
+The design will enhance security for the campus and neighbouring properties through installation of a 1.8-metre-high fence to the Southern edge to secure the boundary.

 What is being done to recognise Wingara’s heritage protected vegetation?